 SETTING THE RECORD STRAIGHT

 An article was published by CBC RADIO on 2016-09-24 entitled “Preserving history one shoebox at a time at the Seaforth Armoury.”
-Current Curator Rob MacDonald was interviewed.
+Then Curator Rob MacDonald was interviewed.
 The information that was presented was full of errors, was extremely misleading and was extremely insulting to the many of us who had worked in the museum and archives for decades.
-The article implies that the museum is just being started by MacDonald and that he found that everything was in chaos.
+The article implies that the museum is just being started by MacDonald and that he found that everything was in chaos which was far from being true.

 - MacDonald was quoted as saying: “Before the armoury’s renovation started, Seaforth Highlanders Museum staff and volunteers scoured the building for historic material squirrelled away by soldiers.
 Archivists packed four truckloads of art, photos and artifacts for documentation.
 Many of the boxes found had never been opened before.”
 FACTS: The article implies that the museum is a new feature and no mention is made of its long existence.
 There are well established and organized files, a huge Database Accession Register of over 7,270 items that I created and to which others contributed.
 I also created an SOP MANUAL (Standard Operating Procedures) for the operation of the museum and archives.
 The Seaforth Archives were started well before 1946.
-The Seaforth Museum was started by me in 1972 and it is now an official Canadian Forces Museum as of 2003, thanks to the hard work of the many volunteers (including my wife Jeanette) over the decades.
+The Seaforth Museum was started by me in 1972 and as of 2003 it became an official Canadian Forces Museum, thanks to the hard work of the many volunteers (including the late Lieutenant Colonel Rod Vance and my wife Jeanette) over the decades.
 I searched the armoury in 1971-1972 and that was when the bulk of the items were discovered, things that were hidden away in closets, back rooms, the basement and the attic.
 I do agree that it was a good idea to search the armoury again when the unit moved out in 2012, as a few more items would surface, but it was not, as the article implies, the first time that this had happened.

 - The article said: ” The titles listed on thousands of shoe boxes, crates and even pizza boxes often don’t match what is inside.”
 FACTS: This is blatantly untrue.
-NO pizza boxes were ever used and as far as I know, no shoeboxes were used either.
+NO pizza boxes were ever used and as far as I know, no shoe boxes were used either.
 The vast majority of the museum and archives boxes were numbered and labelled with their contents.
-We used R-Kive Banker Boxes, and as and when the very small budget permitted, acid free boxes for archival material.
+We used standard R-Kive Banker Boxes, and as and when the very small budget permitted, we used acid free boxes for archival material.

 - The article went on to say: ” MacDonald says this tobacco tin was carried by a private during the Battle of Regina Trench.
 He says Private Lord was hit by two rounds from a machine gun but escaped injury thanks to his tin.
 Lord carried the tin until the end of the First World War as a lucky talisman and never smoked the tobacco inside.”
-FACTS: This so-called history is fiction.
-The present Curator has obviously not consulted the Museum Accession Register or museum files, as he has confused two different artifacts from two different donors and then had added fictional aspects to the story.
+FACTS: This so-called history is total fiction.
+MacDonald had obviously not consulted the Museum Accession Register or museum files, as he has confused two different artifacts from two different donors and then had added many fictional aspects to the story.
 I collected this bullet pierced cigarette tin and the accompanying bullet pierced Field Message Book in 1972 for the museum.
 From the Museum Accession Register that I created: 1972.22.2 “Tin, cigarette, 50, Player’s, with bullet hole, Captain McIntosh.
 Carried by Captain McIntosh.
-Story collected at the time (1972) that he went “over the top” in WWI with message book in one pocket of his tunic and cigarette tin in other pocket and that a German machinegun [was] shooting at them.
+Story collected at the time (1972) that he went “over the top” in WWI with message book in one pocket of his tunic and cigarette tin in other pocket and that a German machine gun [was] shooting at them.
 He was between the bullets – one bullet passing through each tunic lower pocket and its contents.”
-Also in the collection is a Brodie helmet (WWI British “Tommy” helmet) and shrapnel ball from Mr. Arthur Lord, accession numbers 1974.7.1A & .1B.
+That incident can be dated as he wrote around the bullet hole in the Field Message Book after the bullet struck it.
+Also in the collection is a Brodie helmet (WWI British “Tommy” helmet) and a shrapnel ball from Mr. Arthur Lord, accession numbers 1974.7.1A & .1B.
 I collected these from this WWI veteran directly.
 Here is the Accession Register entry I created for that.
 “Helmet, shrapnel, steel, “Brodie” pattern.
 WWI, with very rare khaki cloth cover, marked “A.L.
 72 and serial#.
 No liner.
 Damaged when loaned [lent] to R West R for a home movie in 1970s.
-Arthur Lord letter on file: “Bullet [sic. it is actually a shrapnel ball] + My Tin Hat Name – Arthur Lord Regimental No. 129630 Batt.
+Arthur Lord letter on file: “Bullet [sic.
+It is actually a shrapnel ball] + My Tin Hat Name – Arthur Lord Regimental No. 129630 Batt.
 72nd Seaforth — On the 31st October 1916 we were stationed in the Regina Trench on the Somme and at about 4 PM , raining and getting dark, the Germans sent over shrapnels and they hit me with this Shrapnel Bullet, but luckily for me, I was wearing my Tin Hat and the bullet hit same turning up [sic – it actually turned down] the edge, before entering the right side by my Jugular vein.
 Sure saved my life (he underlined the previous 4 words) I was lucky once again, feeling sick from loss of blood and making my way back on foot to the Sunken Road over no mans (sic) land, as I passed lots of Dead Soldiers.
 From there I was put on a 4 Mule limber to the Bapaume Road and then by ambulance to Albert for injections, and at midnight 40 miles in another ambulance to Hospital where they took out the Bullet from my neck and that evening I was on my way on a Stretcher by Hospital Train to “Boulogne” Hospital and then in about 3 weeks over the channel to “Blighty.” (signed) Arthur Lord 129630.”
 Note for the record.
-The shrapnel ball was kept with the helmet in the same cardboard storage box and the ball is in a 35mm film canister as I recall.
-The cloth cover was replaced by Arthur Lord after the shrapnel ball hit as the canvas was not cut where the ball hit.
-The name “GIBBS” inked inside the helmet and this was damage done when some idiot lent a bunch of museum artifacts to the Royal Westminster Regiment.
+The shrapnel ball was kept with the helmet in the same cardboard storage box and the ball is in a 35mm film canister.
+The cloth cover was replaced by Arthur Lord after the shrapnel ball hit as is evident from the canvas not having been cut where the ball hit.
+The name “GIBBS” inked inside the helmet and this was damage done when some idiot lent a bunch of museum artifacts to the Royal Westminster Regiment to make a home movie.
 Lt.
 Gibbs wrote his name in felt pen inside each borrowed helmet!

 - 1973.65.7 “B” Coy, 72 Bn CEF 1916